vippsas/vipps-checkout/vipps-checkout-api.md

 ## Vipps Checkout frontend

 Once a session is created, it is to be opened inside an iFrame embedded on the merchant website.
-The iFrame loads a web application that fetches all neccessary information about the session from Vipps.
+The iFrame loads a web application that fetches all necessary information about the session from Vipps.

 ### SDK